History of magic: Kenneth Grant

 Kenneth Grant (1924–2011) was an English ceremonial magician and advocate of the Thelemic religion.
 A poet, novelist, and writer, he founded his own Thelemic organisation, the Typhonian Ordo Templi Orientis—later renamed the Typhonian Order—with his wife Steffi Grant.

 Grant was fascinated by the work of the occultist Aleister Crowley, having read a number of his books.
 Eager to meet Crowley, Grant wrote letters to Crowley's publishers, asking that they pass his letters on to Crowley himself.
 These eventually resulted in the first meeting between the two, in autumn 1944, at the Bell Inn in Buckinghamshire.
 After several further meetings and an exchange of letters, Grant agreed to work for Crowley as his secretary and personal assistant.
 Now living in relative poverty, Crowley was unable to pay Grant for his services in money, instead paying him in magical instruction.

 In March 1945, Grant moved into a lodge cottage in the grounds of Netherwood, a Sussex boarding house where Crowley was living.
 He continued living there with Crowley for several months, dealing with the old man's correspondences and needs.
-In turn, he was allowed to read from Crowley's extensive library on occult subjects, and performed ceremonial magic workings with him, becoming a high initiate of Crowley's magical group, the Ordo Templi Orientis (O.T.O.).
+In turn, he was allowed to read from Crowley's extensive library on occult subjects, and performed ceremonial magic workings with him, becoming a high initiate of Crowley's magical group, Ordo Templi Orientis (O.T.O.).
 Crowley saw Grant as a potential leader of O.T.O. in the UK, writing in his diary, "value of Grant.
 If I die or go to the USA, there must be a trained man to take care of the English O.T.O."

 Grant drew eclectically on a range of sources in devising his teachings.
 Although based in Thelema, Grant's Typhonian tradition has been described as "a bricolage of occultism, Neo-Vedanta, Hindu tantra, Western sexual magic, Surrealism, ufology and Lovecraftian gnosis".
 According to Djurdjevic, Grant's writing style is notorious for being opaque with "verbal and conceptual labyrinths".
 The historian of religion Manon Hedenborg White noted that "Grant's writings to not lend themselves easily to systematization".
 She added that he "deliberately employs cryptic or circuitous modes of argumentation", and lacks clear boundaries between fact and fiction.